Will Smith Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks sixth in the league.
+- The pitching staff for the Cubs has a collective 9.7 K/9, the sixth-best in the league.

-- The Cubs have a 3.91 team ERA that ranks seventh among all league pitching staffs.
+- The Cubs have the sixth-ranked team ERA among all league pitching staffs (3.75).

-- The Cubs give up the second-fewest home runs in baseball (nine total, 0.8 per game).
+- Cubs pitchers combine to surrender 11 home runs (0.9 per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.